-- Create positive content: Google’s search algorithm rewards positive content, meaning content which is constructive and useful will rank higher in search results than content which has little or no informational value.
+- Create positive content: Google’s search algorithm rewards positive content, meaning content that is constructive and useful will rank higher in search results than content that has little or no informational value.
 Starting your own blog and creating your own content is an effective way to suppress negative and defamatory search results.
-Keep in mind however, that doing so will not permanently remove false and defamatory online content, only suppress it.
+Keep in mind, however, that doing so will not permanently remove false and defamatory online content, only suppress it.
 Furthermore, openly commenting on popular websites and forums is an effective way to climb the Google search result ranks.

 - Just ask: Most social media websites will have policies and content guidelines in place to protect users and innocent persons, so emailing one of the support channels is a viable option for removing slander and defamation from social media websites.

 Online Reputation & Brand Management Tip: If you’re looking to keep up with how your brand or business is viewed by the general public, we strongly recommend establishing an online reputation and brand monitoring budget.
 Doing so is not only an effective way to gain constructive feedback about your product or business, but it’s also extremely effective at identifying potential intellectual property infringers.

 Now, let’s turn to the most common damages awarded for social media defamation and slander claims.